funnyzak/docker-release/README.md

 [![GitHub Container Registry](https://img.shields.io/badge/GHCR-funnyzak-blue)](https://github.com/funnyzak/docker-release)
 [![License](https://img.shields.io/github/license/funnyzak/docker-release)](https://github.com/funnyzak/docker-release)

 **Docker Release** is a comprehensive repository that provides optimized Docker images for various services and applications.
 All images are automatically published to Docker Hub, GitHub Container Registry, and AliCloud Container Registry.
-The images are built with the latest source code and support multiple architectures including AMD64, ARM64, and ARMv7.
+The images are built with the latest source code and support multiple architectures including AMD64, ARM64, and more.

 ## Features